 Apple’s first stock split occurred on 16 June 1987, seven years after it became a public company, and it was a two-for-one stock split.
 It kept share prices low enough to make them accessible to investors.
 There was a 2% rise in stock prices over the following year.

 Apple’s second stock split: 21 June 2000

 The second Apple stock split took place on 21 June 2000, and was also a two-for-one split.
 Ahead of the split in May 2000, the stock price was $84.
 Shortly afterwards though, in September 2000, share prices were halved as many technology companies experienced a rapid decline.
 This was around the time the dot-com bubble burst, where many companies went out of business and others decreased in value.
-Apple blamed lower sales than they had forecast for September, as well as a weakness in the education market.
+Apple blamed lower-than-forecast sales, as well as a weaknesses in the education market.
 While Apple was affected temporarily, the company’s shares made a full recovery and went on to achieve new highs.

 Apple’s third stock split: 28 February 2005